 The Division of Academic Affairs is led by the Provost and Senior Vice President for Academic Affairs, the chief academic officer of the University reporting to the President and is responsible for ensuring the academic quality and management of all programs and services within the educational enterprise of the University through the establishment and coordination of policies and priorities.
 The Division of Academic Affairs supports all aspects of enrollment, Student Services, credentialing, curriculum, and instruction at the University, including the oversight and implementation of current and future programs.
-The division is comprised of the following areas: Admission and Financial Aid, Academic Affairs and Student Services, Academic Services, Faculty Development, Library, Office of Institutional Research, and the Office of the Provost.
+The division is comprised of the following areas: Admission and Financial Aid, Academic Affairs and Student Services, Academic Services, Continuing Interprofessional Education, Faculty Relations and Professional Development, the Institute for Teaching Excellence, Library, Office of Institutional Research, the Office of the Provost, and the Wasson Center for Clinical Skills Assessment.